Microchip-MPLAB-Harmony/aerospace/apps/ip1553/ip1553_rt_operation_blocking/readme.md

 # IP1553 Remote Terminal operation blocking Example

-This example shows how start the IP1553 module in Remote Terminal mode with RT01 address and receive data transfer commands in a blocking manner.
+This example shows how to start the IP1553 module in Remote Terminal mode with RT01 address and receive data transfer commands in a blocking manner.
 The CPU polls the peripheral register continuously to manage the transfer.
 It waits for any incoming commands and display the buffer sent or the received data.
+The push buttons can be used to modify the RT configuration on answers to mode commands.

 ## Building The Application
 The parent folder for all the MPLAB X IDE projects for this application is given below: